 Links can also be said to be ‘bad’ if they are broken

 Broken links arise when the content has changed or is no longer available.
 This can have a severe negative impact on the health of your website and the user experience.
 To an extent, it indicates that your website is outdated.
 If your site appears outdated it could affect your rankings on search engines as well.
-Bad or broken links also affect as your visitors get less value from your website and t will also leave them annoyed and frustrated.
+Bad or broken links also affect the value your visitors get from your website, and are likely to leave them annoyed and frustrated.

 Removing broken or bad links from your website and replacing these with high-quality links will significantly improve the health of your site, which in return can help boost your overall organic search rankings in Google and other major search engines.